christianwach/civicrm-wp-profile-sync/readme.txt

 == Description ==

-CiviCRM WordPress Profile Sync keeps a WordPress and BuddyPress user profile in sync with a CiviCRM contact

-== Description ==

-The CiviCRM WordPress Profile Sync keeps the "First Name", "Last Name" and "Email Address" elments of a WordPress (and BuddyPress) user profile in sync with a CiviCRM contact.
+The CiviCRM WordPress Profile Sync plugin keeps the "First Name", "Last Name" and "Email Address" elments of a WordPress (and BuddyPress) user profile in sync with a CiviCRM contact.

 This plugin has been developed using *WordPress 3.6*, *BuddyPress 1.8* and *CiviCRM 4.3.5*.
-It requires the master branch of the [CiviCRM WordPress plugin](https://github.com/civicrm/civicrm-wordpress) plus the custom WordPress.php hook file from the [CiviCRM Hook Tester repo on GitHub](https://github.com/christianwach/civicrm-wp-hook-tester) so that it overrides the built-in CiviCRM file.
+It requires the master branch of the [CiviCRM WordPress plugin](https://github.com/civicrm/civicrm-wordpress) plus the custom WordPress.php hook file from the [CiviCRM Hook Tester repo on GitHub](https://github.com/christianwach/civicrm-wp-hook-tester) so that it overrides the built-in *CiviCRM* file.
 It also requires the [BP XProfile WordPress User Sync plugin](http://wordpress.org/plugins/bp-xprofile-wp-user-sync/) for consistency with BuddyPress profiles.